adam2392/seek_localize/README.rst

    :target: https://codecov.io/gh/adam2392/seek_localize

-This repo helps localize iEEG electrodes on CT images.
+SEEK-Localize helps localize iEEG electrodes on MRI/CT images and deals with data processing for iEEG-BIDS data.

 For ECoG data, we do not explicitly have a process outlined, but these are significantly easier since grids can be easily interpolated.
 See `Fieldtrip Toolbox`_.